-The GTOP web pages contain the exact definition of some black-box global optimisation spacecraft trajectory problems and their best putative solutions.
-Should you find a better solution to one or more of these problems, please submit it via e-mail to: and
+The GTOP web pages contain the definition of black-box global optimisation spacecraft trajectory problems and their best putative solutions.
+Should you find a better solution to one or more of these problems, please submit it via e-mail to:

 We are making available several difficult trajectory optimisation problems as black box functions to invite the operational research community, the evolutionary computations community and the aerospace engineers to develop, apply and compare different derivative-free solvers on these test problems.
-The code is made available in C++, MATLAB and Python.
-Only the Python code is maintained.
+The code is made available in C++, MATLAB and Python, but it is no longer maintained.

 - For MATLAB download the two core functions mga.m and mga_dsm.m and then use the different function wraps given in each one of the problem page.

 - For C++ download the GTOPtoolbox (LAST VERSION: 12/10/2012) containing all the necessary functions and examples.
-As an alternative (preferred method) you may download PaGMO and you will find there, in the namespace pagmo::problems, all GTOP database problems (check the doxygen).
+As an alternative (preferred method) you may download PaGMO (the version 1.x) and you will find there, in the namespace pagmo::problems, all GTOP database problems (check the doxygen).

-- For Python 2.7 install PyGMO and find all problems in the PyGMO.problem module
+- For Python 2.7 you can install PyGMO (the verison 1.x) and find all problems in the PyGMO.problem module

 A simple benchmark to test global optimisation algorithms in Space Mission Design related problems is the Multiple Gravity Assist (MGA) problem.
 In mathematical terms this is a finite dimension global optimisation problem with non linear constraints.
 It can be used to locate the best possible trajectory that an interplanetary probe equipped with a chemical propulsion engine may take to go from the Earth to another planet or asteroid.
 The spacecraft is constrained to thrust only at planetary encounters.